celery/ceps/draft/celery-5-high-level-architecture.rst

 Router
 ------

+The Router is a :term:`Message Dispatcher`.
-The Router is responsible for managing the connection to a :term:`message broker` and consuming :term:`messages <Message>` from the :term:`message broker`.
+It is responsible for managing the connection to a :term:`message broker` and consuming :term:`messages <Message>` from the :term:`message broker`.

 The Router can maintain a connection to a cluster of